 Data Science brings together computational and statistical skills for data-driven problem solving.
 This rapidly expanding area includes machine learning, deep learning, large-scale data analysis and has applications in e-commerce, search/information retrieval, natural language modelling, finance, bioinformatics and related areas in artificial intelligence.

 The 2014 Research Excellence Framework ranked UCL first in the UK for computer science.
-61% of its research work is rated as world-leading and 96% as internationally excellent.
+96% of its research work is rated as either 4* (\'world-leading\') or 3* (\'internationally excellent\').

 UCL Computer Science staff have research interests ranging from foundational machine learning and large-scale data analysis to commercial aspect of business intelligence.
 Our extensive links to companies provide students with opportunities to carry out the research project with an industry partner.

 The department also enjoys strong collaborative relationships across UCL; and exposure to interdisciplinary research spanning UCL Computer Science and UCL Statistical Science will provide students with a broad perspective of the field.
 UCL is home to regular machine learning masterclasses and big data seminars.